 Will you respond?

-In short, L’alto: Junior High and L'alto: High School are dynamic spiritual journeys which encourage those in seventh through twelfth grade to move into Christian adulthood by providing:
+In short, L'alto: High School is a dynamic spiritual journeys which encourage those in nineth through twelfth grade to move into Christian adulthood by providing:

 - Christian community through mentoring and friendship - We have adult mentors who are formed and trained to support and encourage teens.
-Both L'alto: Junior High and L'alto: High School encourage consistent, honest, and open Christian friendship.
+L'alto: High School encourages consistent, honest, and open Christian friendship.

 - Formation experiences - Formation helps teens to know the faith, wrestle with big issues, and think critically and according to a Catholic worldview.